System monitor: Privacy

 When an individual user is measuring the performance of a single-user system, whether it is a standalone box or a virtual machine on a multi-user system, access does not impede the privacy of others.
 Privacy becomes an issue when someone other than the end-user, such as a system manager, has legitimate need to access data about other users.

 Resource usage

 When events occur faster than a monitor can record them, a workaround is needed, such as replacing event recording with simple counting.

 Another consideration is not having major impact on the CPU and storage available for useful work.
 While a hardware monitor will usually have less impact than a software monitor, there are data items, such as "some descriptive information, such as program names" that must involve software.

-A further consideration is that a bug in this domain can have severe impact: an extreme case would be "cause the OS to crash."
+A further consideration is that a bug in this domain can have severe impact: an extreme case would "cause the OS to crash".